Skip to main content

 Cover_Venezuela Desk_Francisco Monaldi

-The second report, “What if the US Prioritized Energy Security in its Venezuela Policy?,” by Francisco Monaldi, the director of the Latin America Energy Program at Rice University’s Baker Institute for Public Policy, discusses the potential implications of the United States easing sanctions on Venezuela's oil industry.
+The second report, “Should the United States Prioritize Energy Security in its Venezuela Policy?,” by Francisco Monaldi, the director of the Latin America Energy Program at Rice University’s Baker Institute for Public Policy, discusses the influence, and limits, of US sanctions policy on Venezuela’s oil sector and the need for broader structural changes to return the industry to its prior glory.

 About the Author